 The Hybrid Science

-The potential of science in a data-driven world just keeps growing.
+The potential of science in a data-driven world just keeps growing, especially in the bioinformatics field.

 Data and analytics applied to science give rise to more rapid discoveries, swifter technological advances, and most importantly, more immediate impacts on the human condition.